 How to Prepare

-Emergency preparedness, or prepping, is becoming a hot topic these days as more people are waking up to the fact that natural disasters in the US and around the world are increasing at a dramatic rate.
-There are more and more droughts, earthquakes, extreme cold and heat, floods, hurricanes, landslides, tornadoes, tsunamis, wildfires, and winter storms.
+Emergency preparedness, or prepping, is gaining significant attention nowadays as increasing numbers of people recognize that natural disasters in the US and worldwide are occurring at an alarming rate.
+Events such as droughts, earthquakes, extreme cold and heat, floods, hurricanes, landslides, tornadoes, tsunamis, wildfires, and winter storms are becoming more frequent and severe.

-Other emergencies you should prepare for are influenza pandemics, home fires, technological and accidental hazards, and terrorist hazards.
+Beyond natural disasters, you should also prepare for other emergencies including influenza pandemics, home fires, technological and accidental hazards, and terrorist threats.

-The basic necessities of life are all the same no matter who you are or where you live.
-You need clean water, food, shelter, and heat (if it's cold outside).
+The fundamental necessities of life remain consistent regardless of who you are or where you live: clean water, food, shelter, and heat (when temperatures drop).

 Water